cloudfoundry/docs-dev-guide/services/user-provided.html.md

 ...skipping ahead...

 Push successful!
-App 'spring-music' available at http://spring-music.cfapps.io
 </pre>

+If you look at the saved manifest you will see the services section includes your user-provided service and credentials.

 <pre class="terminal">
 $ cat manifest.yml